Create a function in the Azure portal that runs on a schedule

 Setting Suggested value Description Name Default Defines the name of your timer triggered function.
 Schedule 0 */1 * * * * A six field CRON expression that schedules your function to run every minute.

-Verify execution by viewing trace information written to the logs.
+Verify execution by viewing the information written to the logs.

 Now, you change the function's schedule so that it runs once every hour instead of every minute.

 Update the timer schedule

-Expand your function and click Integrate.
-This is where you define input and output bindings for your function and also set the schedule.
+In your function, select Integration.
+Here, you define input and output bindings for your function and also set the schedule.

 0 0 */1 * * *, and then select Save.

-You now have a function that runs once every hour.
+You now have a function that runs once every hour, on the hour.